hossamzee/geoqassim/readme.md

 - Prepare database seeds for inserting the values of news, pages, etc.
 - Check form with the attribute files, they maybe do not need it.
 - Update the main album photo, in a good way of course.
+- Consider doing some styling, specially, with photos_show page.

 # Future Imporvements
 - Google Analytics implementing.